 |Financial Reporting & Analysis||–|

-For those considering using previous year’s books to study, it’s worth referring to the latest CFA Curriculum Changes & Topic Weights article to check how much the curriculum has changed over the year.
+For those considering using previous year’s books to study, it’s worth referring to the latest 2023 CFA curriculum changes article to check how much the curriculum has changed over the year.

-How Many Hours I Need To Study for CFA Level 3?
+How many hours to study for CFA Level 3?

 I would recommend having a look at the CFA Fast Track Plan as a guide (for students, working professionals and parents), then use our latest updated Free CFA Study Planner to customize your study plan to get going!